pratty23/PS4/README.md

 https://simplymusic.herokuapp.com

 Our Django backend has been deployed through Heroku and has been populated using an intial fixture file so that there are already several users, ratings, and artist bios.
+Improving on the areas in which we lost points for HW3, we were able to use validators to make sure ratings can only be 0-5 and years for album release dates 1800-2022.

 https://simply-music.web.app